The Denver, Colorado Office Of Johnson Fistel Begins Investigation Into Ibotta And Urges Shareholders To Reach Out For More Information

-(MENAFN- GlobeNewsWire - Nasdaq) SAN DIEGO, Aug.
-14, 2024 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Ibotta, Inc. (NYSE: IBTA)-headquartered in Denver, Colorado-or any of its executive officers or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
+SAN DIEGO, Aug.
+19, 2024 /PRNewswire/ -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Ibotta, Inc. (NYSE: IBTA )-headquartered in Denver, Colorado-or any of its executive officers or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.

 What if I purchased Ibotta securities?
 If you purchased securities and suffered losses on your investment, join our investigation now: